 * Haritz Rodriguez aka Ciderzale is a Basque journalist, travel blogger and marketing consultant for the agri-food and tourism sectors.
 From now on, he is also a collaborator of Crafty Nectar.
 He is a cider enthusiast and amateur maker discovering a world of ciders, and works for several organizations and companies related to this beverage.
 He is in charge of the creation and coordination of Ciderlands, among other projects.
+He runs the online cider, beer and wine shop Zukue.
 You can follow him on Instagram, Twitter and Facebook.

 Let me clarify some of the things that you comment.

 On the one hand, indeed, the first decline of Basque cider occurred in the 17th century.
 It is motivated by the cultivation of corn, which was more profitable than apples at that time.
 It is then when many apple orchards are gradually replaced.

 In that same century, the naval expeditions to Newfoundland started also to decline, until their disappearance in 1714 by the Treaty of Utrecht.
 This also affects the cider industry, which until then had even been used as a form of investment.
 But that does not mean that all the apple trees had disappeared.